 Public Notices

-Under the Corps' Regulatory Program, a public notice is the primary method for advising all interested parties of a proposed activity for which a permit is sought.
-Soliciting comments and information necessary to evaluate the probable impacts on the public interest.
-Public notices are also published to inform the public about new or proposed regulations, policies, guidance or permit procedures.
+A public notice is the primary method the Corps uses to advise interested parties of a proposed activity for which a Department of the Army permit is being sought.
+The Corps solicits comments and information to evaluate the probable impacts of the proposed activity on the public interest.
+Public notices are also used to inform the public about new or proposed regulations, policies, guidance, or permit procedures.

-Comments are due by the expiration date of the public notice.
-Only comments submitted by email or in hard copy format through a delivery service, such as the U.S. Postal Service, can be accepted.
-Comments must be submitted to the address listed in the public notice.
+Public Notices issued by the Sacramento District are posted on this page and can be found on the Corps’ Regulatory Request System (RRS).
+Once a public notice is available on-line, an email notification is sent to individuals who signed up to receive our public notices.
+Comments, which are due by the expiration date of the public notice, should be submitted through the RRS.
+Only comments submitted through the RRS, by email, or in hard copy format through a delivery service, such as the U.S. Postal Service, can be accepted.
+Hard copy comments must be submitted to the address listed in the public notice.

-Sign Up for Public Notices
+Sign Up to Receive Our Public Notices

 SPK-2007-01873, Traditional Navigable Water Determination for Walker Lake in Nevada